grafana/alloy/docs/sources/reference/cli/run.md

 When you use the `--config.format` command-line argument with a value other than `alloy`, {{< param "PRODUCT_NAME" >}} converts the configuration file from the source format to {{< param "PRODUCT_NAME" >}} and immediately starts running with the new configuration.
 This conversion uses the converter API described in the [alloy convert][] docs.

-If you include the `--config.bypass-conversion-errors` command-line argument,
+If you include the `--config.bypass-conversion-errors` command-line argument, {{< param "PRODUCT_NAME" >}} ignores errors from the converter.
-{{< param "PRODUCT_NAME" >}} will ignore any errors from the converter.
 Use this argument with caution because the resulting conversion may not be equivalent to the original configuration.

 Include `--config.extra-args` to pass additional command line flags from the original format to the converter.
 Refer to [alloy convert][] for more details on how `extra-args` work.